-govern practice in the District Court for the Middle District of North Carolina consistent with the Federal Rules of Civil Procedure.
-These rules shall be construed and enforced in such manner as to avoid technical delay, encourage civility, permitinterpreted and applied to foster civility in the practice of law before this Court, and to promote the just and prompt determination of all proceedings., and promote the efficient administration of justice.
+These local rules govern practice in the District Court for the Middle District of North Carolina consistent with the Federal Rules of Civil Procedure.
+These rules shall be interpreted and applied to foster civility in the practice of law before this Court, and to promote the just and prompt determination of all proceedings.